 Hint: You can perform direct programming by holding down a programmable feature key for at least two seconds (similar to how you might program a car radio button).
-This isn't applicable to the fixed-feature keys which, as their name implies, are already programmed.
+This isn't applicable to the fixed-feature keys.

 User's Guide Introduction